Welcome to Our Blog on the Camino Portuguese

 Lisbon Portugal Airport.

 Anticipating that we would be tired and jet lagged upon arrival we had taken the precaution of reserving a private room in the Liv'in Lisbon Hostel for two nights.
 The bus dropped us off a few blocks from the hostel, at Marquis de Palombra.
-From there we made our way through the narrow, winding, tile covered streets to our accommodations.
+From there we made our way through the narrow, winding, tile-covered streets to our accommodations.
 Although we arrived about 5 hours before the 3 pm check-in time, the super nice staff offered us a cold drink, and let us drop our backpacks off until we could check in later that afternoon.

 Lisbon Hostel Camino Portuguese.

-Once free of our packs, we found a nice cafe (Charlies), and enjoyed a platter of veggies and various dips and fruit smoothies.
+Once free of our packs, we found a nice cafe (Charlies) and enjoyed a platter of veggies and various dips and fruit smoothies.

 Like our surroundings, the homemade hummus, guacamole, and beet dip were very colourful, and overall it was a very refreshing and energizing snack after a long flight with no sleep.
 As we sat in the shade on our little sidewalk table we very quickly realized that everyone we had met so far had been very patient with us, extremely helpful, friendly, generous, joyful, and talkative.
 Many of the Portuguese people we met actually apologized for not speaking better English, making us feel even worse about visiting their country without being able to say more than 'obgrigada' in their language.
-Our first and lasting impression was that you couldn't ask for a nicer people.
+Our first and lasting impression was that you couldn't ask for nicer people.

 Se Cathedral Lisbon Portugal.